What Happens if a Hernia is Left Untreated?

 The surgery can sometimes be completed using minimally invasive laparoscopic surgery, which requires smaller incisions.
 As a result, you’ll recover more quickly and have less pain after your surgery.

-If you have any symptoms that could indicate the presence of a hernia, make an appointment today with Dr. Reiner.
+If you have any symptoms that could indicate the presence of a hernia, contact us today for a consultation with Dr. Reiner.
 Dr. Reiner is an expert and leader in the field of minimally invasive hernia repair.
 He was one of the first doctors in the country to use laparoscopic hernia techniques and has taught these techniques to other surgeons for decades.
+Fill out the form on this page to request an appointment or call 212.879.6677 to learn more.